Research

 Biodiversity and ecosystem stability across spatial scales

 Biodiversity is not only declining in many local ecosystems, but is also becoming increasingly homogenized across space.
 Although the negative effects of biodiversity declines on ecosystem functioning and stability have been well documented, the effects of biotic homogenization are less understood.
-To address this issue, we previously developed a theoretical framework to study ecosystem stability across spatial scales, and used metacommunity models and empirical data to show that biotic homogenization impairs ecosystem stability at large scales.
+To address this issue, we have developed a theoretical framework to study ecosystem stability across spatial scales, and used metacommunity models and empirical data to show that biotic homogenization impairs ecosystem stability at large scales.
 Our ongoing work aims to further understand ecological factors driving patterns of biodiversity and stability across scales.

 Integrating mechanisms underlying the causes and consequences of biodiversity